 Instead of getting normal breaks, you're entitled to 'compensatory rest'.
 This is rest taken later, ideally during the same day or following working day.
 The principle is that everyone gets on average 90 hours rest a week, although some rest may come slightly later than normal.
 There are separate special rules for mobile workers in air, sea and road transport.
 The armed forces, emergency services and police are excluded in some circumstances.

 Do you have to take your breaks?

 It is recommended that you take your rest breaks, as they are there to protect your health and safety and it is your entitlement.
 Your employer can make you take a break if your contract allows them to.

-What should you do if you aren't allowed to take a break?
+What to do if you can't take breaks

 If your job is organised so that you can't take breaks, or if your employer doesn't allow you to take them, you should first raise the matter with your manager.
 If you have an employee representative like a trade union official or health and safety representative, they can take up the matter for you.
 Ultimately you can make a claim to an Industrial Tribunal, or to the Health and Safety Executive for Northern Ireland.

 Where can you get help?